 Business Theory, Modern Realities

-You will take core courses in how CSR and Knowledge Management are relevant for marketing, human resources and accounting before specialising in one of these three areas of study.
+The Master's Programme in Business Studies offers you theoretical classes with practical exercises based on the needs of local and international companies.
+Core courses focusing on corporate social responsibility (CSR) and Knowledge Management are combined with your choice of specialisation – Accounting and Control; Marketing and International Business; or Human Resource Management.
 The capstone of your 10-month study period will be a thesis project in which you examine how a specific real-world research problem relates to one of the focus areas of the programme.

 Should you apply?